alan7s/find-my-phone-telegram-bot/README.md

 ## Usage

 ### Available Commands
-  - /getPersonA: Retrieves the last recorded location for Person A.
+  - /get_personName_location: Retrieves the last recorded location for a person.
-  - /getPersonB: (Pending configuration).
-  - /getPersonC: (Pending configuration).

 ### Default Response
 The bot displays the menu with available options if the sent command is not recognized.